Henri, le Chat Noir: Reception

 Film critic Roger Ebert called Henri 2, Paw De Deux "The best internet cat video ever made."
 Boing Boing's science editor Maggie Koerth-Baker also called Henri 2, Paw De Deux "The best cat video on the Internet".
 The Atlantic reviewed the short film as "a little bit arty, a little bit cheeky, decisively feline in focus ... it's perfect.
 Or, er, purrfect."

 The Huffington Post, in reviewing Henri 3, Le Vet, called Henri "almost like a feline Serge Gainsbourg, just without the singing, or the alcoholism, or the public scandal.
 Or maybe he's not like that at all.
 Maybe Henri, is, as he so eloquently states in his latest film, his 'own cat.'"

 Henry

 Personal life

-Henry was adopted from the Seattle Animal Shelter in Seattle, Washington.
-Braden told The Seattle Times in 2012 that Henry's actual ownership was a "private matter," but later revealed that Henry lived with Braden's mother.
+Henry was adopted from the Seattle Animal Shelter in Seattle, Washington. by Braden's mother.
 Braden described Henry as "a good[-]natured and happy cat" who "never suffered a single existential crisis during his life," enjoyed chin scratches, and had nothing in common with the brooding character Henri he portrayed on film.